 The Interpretive Centre

 The building which was designed by Peter Lord and the architect Dafydd Thomas from the Prys Edwards Partnership, Aberystwyth extends the symbolism of the gardens.
-The architect designed an unique building which has three wooden crucks, which support the roof and remind us of the medieval buildings.
+The architect designed a unique building which has three wooden crucks, which support the roof and remind us of the medieval buildings.
 Another feature, which prepares the visitor for the journey into history, is the arched entrance, with its low roof supported by a simple colonnade.
 Etched into the front windows is the ‘Prologue' to the manuscripts as well as a reproduction of some of the Peniarth MS28 pictures.
-In order to relate the building with the gardens, the sill has been sunk below floor level and one wall is shared with the women's garden.

 Craftsmanship at it's best